Research

 cell by incorporating molecular aptamers into the biosensor design (Biomaterials 2018 Link).
 These single

-cell biosensors have been applied for the rapid identification of bacterial
+cell biosensors have been applied to rapidly identify bacterial species at

-species at the single cell level (Nanomedicine: NBM 2019 Link) and monitoring the
+the single cell level (Nanomedicine: NBM 2019 Link) and to monitor the

-reprogramming of epigenetically primed iPSC (Nature Materials 2022 Link).
+reprogramming of epigenetically primed iPSCs (Nature Materials 2022 Link).

 |